Science Applications International (NYSE:SAIC) Releases FY23 Earnings Guidance

-Science Applications International (NYSE:SAIC – Get Rating) updated its FY23 earnings guidance on Monday.
-The company provided EPS guidance of $6.90-7.20 for the period, compared to the consensus EPS estimate of $6.98.
+Science Applications International (NYSE:SAIC – Get Rating) issued an update on its FY23 earnings guidance on Monday morning.
+The company provided earnings per share (EPS) guidance of $6.90-7.20 for the period, compared to the consensus estimate of $6.98.
 The company issued revenue guidance of $7.43-7.55 billion, compared to the consensus revenue estimate of $7.47 billion.Science Applications International also updated its FY 2023 guidance to $6.90-$7.20 EPS.

-A number of research firms have recently weighed in on SAIC.
-Truist Financial cut shares of Science Applications International from a buy rating to a hold rating and set a $105.00 price target on the stock. in a research note on Friday, April 1st.
-Morgan Stanley lowered their price target on shares of Science Applications International from $101.00 to $99.00 and set an overweight rating on the stock in a research note on Tuesday, March 29th.
-Stifel Nicolaus began coverage on shares of Science Applications International in a research note on Thursday, March 17th.
-They set a hold rating on the stock.
-StockNews.com began coverage on shares of Science Applications International in a research note on Thursday, March 31st.
-They set a buy rating on the stock.
-Finally, Wells Fargo & Company upped their price target on shares of Science Applications International from $90.00 to $96.00 and gave the stock an equal weight rating in a research note on Thursday, March 24th.
-Two research analysts have rated the stock with a sell rating, four have given a hold rating and four have assigned a buy rating to the stock.
-According to MarketBeat, Science Applications International currently has a consensus rating of Hold and a consensus price target of $92.86.
+Science Applications International (NYSE:SAIC – Get Rating) last issued its quarterly earnings data on Monday, March 28th.
+The information technology services provider reported $1.50 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.18 by $0.32.
+Science Applications International had a return on equity of 25.99% and a net margin of 3.75%.
+The firm had revenue of $1.78 billion during the quarter, compared to the consensus estimate of $1.77 billion.
+During the same quarter in the previous year, the company posted $1.67 EPS.
+The business’s revenue for the quarter was up 3.8% compared to the same quarter last year.
+On average, analysts expect that Science Applications International will post 7.02 earnings per share for the current year.

-The company also recently announced a quarterly dividend, which will be paid on Friday, July 29th.
-Shareholders of record on Friday, July 15th will be issued a $0.37 dividend.
-The ex-dividend date is Thursday, July 14th.
-This represents a $1.48 dividend on an annualized basis and a yield of 1.56%.
-Science Applications International’s dividend payout ratio (DPR) is 31.03%.
+A number of equities research analysts have recently weighed in on the company.
+Truist Financial downgraded Science Applications International from a buy rating to a hold rating and set a $105.00 target price for the company. in a research report on Friday, April 1st.
+StockNews.com assumed coverage on Science Applications International in a research report on Thursday, March 31st.
+They set a buy rating for the company.
+Wells Fargo & Company boosted their target price on Science Applications International from $90.00 to $96.00 and gave the stock an equal weight rating in a research report on Thursday, March 24th.
+Morgan Stanley decreased their price objective on Science Applications International from $101.00 to $99.00 and set an overweight rating for the company in a research note on Tuesday, March 29th.
+Finally, Stifel Nicolaus began coverage on Science Applications International in a research note on Thursday, March 17th.
+They set a hold rating for the company.
+Two equities research analysts have rated the stock with a sell rating, four have assigned a hold rating and four have given a buy rating to the company.
+According to data from MarketBeat, the company currently has a consensus rating of Hold and a consensus price target of $92.86.

-In other news, Director Timothy J. Mayopoulos sold 3,500 shares of the stock in a transaction dated Tuesday, March 29th.
-The shares were sold at an average price of $92.94, for a total transaction of $325,290.00.
-The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, EVP Steven G. Mahon sold 4,132 shares of the stock in a transaction dated Tuesday, March 29th.
-The stock was sold at an average price of $91.03, for a total transaction of $376,135.96.
+In related news, Director Timothy J. Mayopoulos sold 3,500 shares of the company’s stock in a transaction dated Tuesday, March 29th.
+The stock was sold at an average price of $92.94, for a total transaction of $325,290.00.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, EVP Steven G. Mahon sold 4,132 shares of the company’s stock in a transaction dated Tuesday, March 29th.
+The stock was sold at an average price of $91.03, for a total value of $376,135.96.
 The disclosure for this sale can be found here.
-1.12% of the stock is currently owned by corporate insiders.
+1.12% of the stock is owned by corporate insiders.

 Science Applications International Corporation provides technical, engineering, and enterprise information technology (IT) services primarily in the United States.
 The company's offerings include engineering; technology integration; IT modernization; maintenance of ground and maritime systems; logistics; training and simulation; operation and program support services; and end-to-end services, such as design, development, integration, deployment, management and operations, sustainment, and security of its customers' IT infrastructure, as well as cloud migration, managed services, infrastructure modernization, and enterprise IT-as-a-service solutions.